jolmg/parsby/README.md

   choice(lit("foo"), lit("bar")).parse "bar"
   #=> "bar"

-  # Parses each argument in succesion and groups them in an array.
+  # Parse with each argument in succesion and group the results in an
+  # array.
   group(lit("foo"), lit("bar")).parse "foobar"
   #=> ["foo", "bar"]